Rules & Etiquette

 Damaged clubs Adding clubs to replace a club damaged during round.

-New rule: A player may not replace a damaged club, unless the player was not responsible for the damage.
+New rule: A club damaged during the round can be replaced, even if damaged in anger, provided the player was not responsible for the damage.

 Current rule: A player may replace a damaged club if it is “unfit for play” and was damaged in the “normal course of play.”